theanarchist123/Converso/README.md

-# LearnMate: Your AI-Powered Learning Companion
+# Converso: Your AI-Powered Learning Companion

 > **Have you ever wondered why traditional learning feels isolating, overwhelming, or just plain boring?**
 >
 > Many learners struggle to stay motivated, find personalized help, or track their progress.
 Static courses and generic content rarely adapt to your unique needs, leaving you stuck and frustrated.
 >
-> **Introducing LearnMate — the AI-powered platform that transforms the way you learn!**
+> **Introducing Converso — the AI-powered platform that transforms the way you learn!**

 ---

-## 🚀 What is LearnMate?
+## 🚀 What is Converso?
-LearnMate is a next-generation web application that brings interactive, personalized learning to your fingertips.
+Converso is a next-generation web application that brings interactive, personalized learning to your fingertips.
 With AI companions tailored to your interests and goals, you can:
 - **Chat, ask questions, and get instant feedback**
 - **Bookmark your favorite lessons and companions**
 - **Track your learning journey and progress**